Pauline Ameir {Facebook}

 Born on October 19, 1953, in Jamaica, West Indies, Ameir moved to South Florida, where she dedicated her life to service and advocacy, including vocally advocating for mental health services.

-For over 20 years, Ameir has worked in healthcare, most recently as a certified healthcare personnel at Trinity Health Hospital.
+For over 20 years, Ameir has worked in healthcare, most recently as personnel at Trinity Health Hospital.

 Ameir was lauded for her volunteer work with numerous organizations, including the Kiwanis Club in Tamarac, and various roles within the Democratic Party across Margate, Coconut Creek, and Broward County.